March,2019 WEST AFRICA

 Statistics available on the eLearning Platform for registered users

-The eLearning Platform now offers all registered users to access and review training statistics.
+November 25, 2015 VIENNA - The Global eLearning Platform now offers all registered users to access and review training statistics.
 In order to get access, eLearning users are simply required to log in with their username (e-mail) and password on the following website: https://www.unodc.org/elearning/en/statistics/index.html

 UNODC Goodwill Ambassador using eLearning to raise awareness on Human Trafficking

 October 5, 2015 VIENNA - The Belgian pop singer, Ozark Henry who recently became UNODC National Goodwill Ambassador against Human Trafficking, has looked into the UNODC training on Human Trafficking in order to become familiar with advanced UNODC training tools on this subject matter.
 The UNODC Global eLearning Programme provides an understanding on various global matters concerning criminal activities and prevention methods.
 Even a basic introduction and insight to these problems, such as Human Trafficking or Human Smuggling, can help identify, report and deter these ongoing atrocities.
 If you wish to learn more about this subject matter and others, please register here: https://golearn.unodc.org/olat/dmz/!